German Chocolate Cake Trifle

 Ingredients

-• 1 German chocolate cake mix, prepared in 9x13 pan according to directions (cake only)
+• 1 box German chocolate cake mix Prepared according to package instructions

 • 1/2 cup unsalted butter